hawkinsw/CPPTimes/arrays-and-vectors.md

 with a range-based `for` loop is a little cumbersome.

 However, when it _is_ possible for you to use a range-based `for` loop, use it!
-Range-based `for` loops offer you protection from the dreaded _off-by-one error_ where you (accidentally) miscalculate the bounds of the loop counter variable in a `for` loop and access an array beyond its bounds.
+Range-based `for` loops offer you protection from the dreaded _off-by-one error_ where you (accidentally, of course) miscalculate the bounds of the loop counter variable in a `for` loop and access an array beyond its bounds.

 ```C++
   const int STUDENTS_IN_CLASS{5};